hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 There are three patterns in React that are meant to be used in case that you want to decouple generic logic.

-Those patterns are **Render Props, Function as Child and HOCs**.
+Those patterns are **Render Props, Function as Child, and HOCs**.
 Each of them has its own uses cases plus pros and cons.

 See the [Advanced React Patterns](https://medium.com/@jonatan_salas/advanced-react-patterns-lets-talk-about-render-props-function-as-child-and-hocs-c0cc4b5d6797) link in the resources section for additional information.